-- Create your list of reasons why you are asking for more money, back-up with documentation
+- Create your list of reasons why you are asking for more money and back them up with examples

-- Know the market rate for your skills in the industry and location (find at least 3 resources to confirm it)
+- Research the market rate for your skills in the industry and location (find at least 3 resources to confirm it)

-- Communicate your needs before the deadline given by the employer
+- Communicate your salary request before the deadline given by the employer

 - Most employers will need to get back to you with an answer; they need time to think too